Skip to main content

 Deploy the broker

-The broker is the central server that enforces policy and obtains certificates from your public CA. Create /etc/certplane/broker.yml:
+The broker is the central server that enforces policy and obtains certificates from your public CA. Create /etc/certplane/broker.yml (this mirrors examples/config/broker.yml):

 broker.yml